Scalable symmetric Tucker tensor decomposition: Scalable sample moment tensor decomposition

 In light of \eqref{eqn: implicit 2}, we can compute the stochastic gradient in a tensor-free manner:

-Here, $\left(~ \cdot ~\right)^{[d-1]}$ denotes raising each element of the input matrix to the $(d-1)$-th power.
-Computing the gradient implicitly via online samples reduces the cost to $\O(rnb+rb^2)$ flops per iteration, improving upon $\O(rnp+rp^2)$ using the full amount of samples or a cost that is exponential in $d$ if we operate on an explicit tensor.
+Here, $\left(~ \cdot ~\right)^{[d-1]}$ means raising each element of the input matrix to the $(d-1)$-th power.
+Computing the gradient implicitly via online samples reduces the cost to $\O(rnb+rb^2)$ flops per iteration.
+This improves upon $\O(rnp+rp^2)$ using the full amount of samples, and a cost that is exponential in $d$ if we operate on the explicit tensor in $\S^d(\Real^n)$.

-Moreover, a scalable HOEVD solver, $\textsc{s-hoevd}$ in line 1 of \cref{algorithm}, is utilized for good initialization; see \cref{subsec: scalable HOEVD} for details.
+Moreover, a scalable HOEVD solver, $\textsc{shoevd}$ in line 1 of \cref{algorithm}, is utilized for good initialization; see \cref{subsec: scalable HOEVD} for details.
 We also use AdaGrad \cite{DHS11} to automatically tune step sizes.
-Specifically, we implement the column-wise extension of AdaGrad proposed in \cite{HW19}, since it is natural to independently update the orthonormal basis vectors in $\mQ$.
-See lines 4 and 5, where $. \slash$ is the columnwise division.
+We implement the column-wise extension of AdaGrad proposed in \cite{HW19}, since it is natural to independently update the orthonormal basis vectors in $\mQ$.
+The step size $(\step)_t$ becomes a row vector in $\Real^{1 \times r},$ rather than a scalar.
+See lines 4 and 5, where $. \slash$ denotes columnwise division.